microsoft/azure-pipelines-tasks/Tasks/DotNetCoreCLIV2/README.md

 Options specific to **dotnet test** command
 * **Publish test results\*:** Enabling this option will generate a test results TRX file in $(Agent.TempDirectory) and results will be published to the server.
 This option appends --logger trx --results-directory $(Agent.TempDirectory) to the command line arguments.
+* **Cleanup Old test results\*:** Enabling this option will delete all test result TRX files under $(Agent.TempDirectory).
+This is currently only available on the Windows platform.